paulcpk/frontend-framework-comparison/pokedex-app/README.md

 The latest version of Next.js causes `Parsing error: Cannot find module 'next/babel'` when importing modules out of the box - can be fixed easily, however not very reassuring

+Routing and the usage of the `Link` component still feels a bit strange, mainly due to passing an additional `<a>` element to the component for it to work.

 Time to implement: ~ 0h

 ### Nuxt.js